+Apparently, Shakespeare isn’t alone in that desire.
 A recent Pew study determined that lawyers rank at the very bottom of all professions in terms of public esteem.
-Why does this hatred exist?

 - Lawyers are smarter than us.
-“They go to four years of college and then three years of law school.
-Then they spend months studying to pass the bar examination.
-And sometimes all this education creates a barrier between lawyers and their clients.
+It may seem like a trite answer to the question of, “why does everyone hate lawyers?”
+But the fact of the matter is, lawyers hold a wealth of knowledge that far expands our own.“They go to four years of college and then three years of law school.
+Then they spend months studying to pass the bar examination,” Bell explains.
+“Sometimes all this education creates a barrier between lawyers and their clients.
 It may lead them to think that they know better than people who have succeeded by relying on their common sense.”

 - Lawyers have their own language.
-“It’s called legalese, and it is the thing that causes you to get lost when reading contracts.
-Seriously, when was the last time you used 'heretofore' in a sentence?”
+The next thing that makes people say, “I hate lawyers”?
+The way they use English—often like it’s a weapon.
+Says Bell, “It’s called legalese, and it’s the thing that causes you to get lost when reading contracts.
+Seriously, when was the last time you used ‘heretofore’ in a sentence?”

 The last of these, Bell explains, is the central problem.
 “The first three wouldn’t bother us nearly so much if it weren’t for the costs of interacting with lawyers.
-That is why LegalShield is so disruptive: we flip the traditional financial model for how people pay for lawyers.”
+That’s why LegalShield is so disruptive: we flip the traditional financial model for how people pay for lawyers.”

 The Washington Post echoed these sentiments in a recent opinion piece entitled, “We don’t need fewer lawyers.
 We need cheaper ones.”
 The piece explains: